tidyverse/tidyverse.org/content/blog/tdd-2025/index.md

 * [ ] `usethis::use_tidy_thanks()`
 -->

 The 2025 Tidy Dev Day will be on September 19th!
-We'll gather after posit::conf at the [event center](https://cas.gsu.edu/eventcenter) of the College of Arts & Sciences of Georgia State University from 9am to 4pm.
+We'll gather after posit::conf near the conference venue (see details at the event page at the bottom) from 9am to 5pm.

 Tidy Dev Day (TDD) is an event where developers and open source contributors meet to collaboratively solve issues.
 You can hone your software engineering skills or work on your first contribution.
 We will have a slate of existing issues that you can work on with or without the assistance of our developers.